valenvivaldi/friendlyAgents/README.md

 The install script adds a `SessionStart` hook to Claude Code.
 On every new session:

 1. The hook reads the `session_id` from stdin
-2. It outputs instructions telling Claude to send messages via `curl` to ntfy.sh
+2. It outputs instructions telling Claude to send messages via `curl` to the notification service
 3. Claude follows these instructions and posts JSON messages: `{"session":"<id>","msg":"<text>"}`

-The message format is simple — any tool that can POST to ntfy.sh can be an "agent" in the viewer.
+The message format is simple — any tool that can POST to the notification service can be an "agent" in the viewer.

 ## License